w3f/polkadot-wiki/docs/learn/learn-identity.md

 here, you must reach out to specific registrars individually if you want to be judged by those.

 !!!info "Decommissioned Registrar Service"
     From the 1st of April 2024 onwards, **Registrar 0** will still exist on-chain but will not accept any new judgment requests.
 The registrar fee is set to a substantial amount to dissuade identity judgement requests.
+From January 2026 onwards, **Registrar 2** will also not accept new judgement requests.
 Identities judged by the registrar before that date will not be affected.
 For new identity judgment, please use the other registrars.

 === "Polkadot"